 n-tech Research is the rebrand of NanoMarkets.
 Our firm is a recognized leader in industry analysis and forecasts in advanced materials and novel energy sources.
 Visit http://www.ntechresearch.com for a full listing of the firm's reports and other services.

 This is the latest in n-tech’s series of industry analysis reports on functional silver inks pastes and coatings.
 In this report we identify the latest opportunities for these materials and the product/marketing strategies that are being deployed by the leading players in this space.
 Silver...Learn more

-See our upcoming report due in June 2017 Smart antimicrobial coatings and surfaces represent an important element of the smart materials space.
+See our new report Smart antimicrobial coatings and surfaces represent an important element of the smart materials space.
 The market for smart antimicrobial coatings and surfaces is driven by the need to selectively combat new threats from bacteria, viruses and fungi.
-Also important to the...Learn more
+Also important to the future of smart...Learn more